mikesspinosa/portfolio/README.md

 This builds the app for production to the `./dist/` folder.

-## License

-This project is licensed under the terms of the MIT license.

 ### My Portfolio Website

-This is my personal portfolio website, showcasing my skills and experience in [list of skills and experience].
-It is built with Next.js and deployed on Vercel.
+This is my personal portfolio website, showcasing my skills and experience in software development, with a focus on web technologies and creative solutions.
+Built with Next.js and deployed on Vercel, it features real-time Spotify integration and interactive animations.